glaubermagal/doc-api/source/includes/dev/_control_tower.md

 This chapter covers Control Tower in depth - what it does and how it does it.

+## An important note on Control Tower

+As of early 2021, **Control Tower usage has been removed from all production environments** in favor of [AWS API Gateway](https://aws.amazon.com/api-gateway/), and **deprecated as a local development tool**.
+In the future, we plan on using [Localstack](https://github.com/localstack/localstack) as a local replacement for AWS API Gateway.
+However, due to current Localstack limitations, that is not possible yet.
+As such, and temporarily, you can continue using Control Tower's `main` branch, which has since been simplified and stripped of non-core functionality, like user management, caching or logging.

+This version of CT requires the [Authorization](https://github.com/resource-watch/authorization) MS to be installed and running, as a way to support user management within the RW API infrastructure, and assumes the MSs run in predetermined TCP ports - check CT source code for details.

+No form of support (including documentation) will be provided for this CT version, that will be removed as soon as Localstack fully supports the needed AWS API Gateway features.
+As such, all the docs present here covering Control Tower should be considered as deprecated, some of them actually being out of date / no longer accurate or functional.

+This version of CT should never, in any scenario, be deployed to a production grade environment.

 ## Overview

 [Control Tower](https://github.com/resource-watch/control-tower) is essentially a mix of 3 main concepts: